 - The pain to stop

-While I am still not very good at waiting, I have gotten better.
+While I’m still not very good at waiting, I have gotten better.
 Here are five strategies I am currently using:

 - Embrace it.
 I don’t believe anything happens by chance.
 To say it another way, everything happens for a reason.
 If I am waiting, there is something for me to learn.
 Waiting might actually be a gift.

-- Redeem the time.
+Redeem the time.
 There are lots of things you can do while you are waiting if you are prepared.
-This is why I rarely go anywhere without my MacBook Air or my Amazon Kindle.
+This is why I rarely go anywhere without my iPad.
 Worst case, I can read a book on my iPhone.

-- Trust God.
+Trust God.
 This is the difficult but important part.
 God has not forgotten about you or me.
-He not only knows exactly what we need; He knows when we need it.
+He not only knows exactly what we need; he knows when we need it.
 His timing is perfect.
 I like how Jesus showed up in the story about Lazarus.
-It looked like He was two days late.
+It looked like he was two days late.
 His friend had died.
-But He arrived right on time—for what He wanted to do (see John 11).
+But he arrived right on time—for what he wanted to do.

+When it comes to patience, I need more schooling as well.
 Suffice it to say, I have a lot more to learn.
 This is not easy for me.
-But I am certainly getting plenty of opportunities.
-How about you?
+But I certainly get plenty of opportunities.

 Question: What’s your best strategy for coping while you wait?
 You can leave a comment by clicking here.